gabrielalewandowska/Full_stack_educational_app/README.md

 ## If I had more time...

 I would like to refactor the code to make it more DRY and flexible.

-## How to run the project on your machine
-Navigate to the folder containing the project, open terminal and enter:
-- npm init - y
-- npm i express
-- npm i mongodb
-- enter "mongod"
-- in a new tab enter "mongo < server/db/seeds.js"
-- enter "nodemon server/server.js"
-- open browser and enter "localhost:3000"
-- select "JUNGLE" or "UNDERWATER" from the map view